thiDucTran/frigateHomeAssistant/README.md

 * [x] `Cat5e` or any ethernet cable that can be used with `PoE`
 * [x] No wireless.
 Nothing should be wireless (except for how you access the system remotely)

-*NOTE*: In terms of costs, I am disregarding labor cost and misc costs related to hardware installations (drills, screws, mishap devestations, etc ...); this is because every house is different.
+*NOTE*: In terms of costs, I am disregarding labor cost and misc costs related to hardware installations (drills, screws, mishap devastations, etc ...); this is because every house is different.
 Please plan carefully surrounding camera locations, power outlets, and etc...
 Please also do research on, `What is the maximum distance for power and data when using PoE?` and how it applies to your setup.
 ## Server
 * [x] Something to host [`Frigate`](https://frigate.video/)
 * [x] Something to host [`Home Assistant`](https://www.home-assistant.io/)
 * [x] Something to host [`Mopidy`](https://mopidy.com/)

-From the above, I am using a [Raspberry Pi 4 1GB](https://www.canakit.com/raspberry-pi-4.html) + a cheap **USB speaker** (externally powered - meaning not powered via USB of the Raspberry Pi 4.
+For `Mopidy`, I am using a [Raspberry Pi 4 1GB](https://www.canakit.com/raspberry-pi-4.html) + a cheap **USB speaker** (externally powered - meaning not powered via USB of the Raspberry Pi 4.
 Something like [this](https://www.amazon.com/Logitech-3-5mm-Compact-Laptop-Speakers/dp/B003CP0OT2)).
 The rest, I am using an old laptop (specs below) plus a **1TB external USB** 3.0 harddrive for storage.
 ```bash
             .-/+oossssoo+/-.               ubuntuuser@ubuntuuser-HP-Pavilion-g6-Notebook-PC
         `:+ssssssssssssssssss+:`           ------------------------------------------------